zhkim216/phelix/README.md

 - Transform all data to a consistent `AtomArray` representation for further analysis or machine learning applications, regardless of initial source
 - Model missing atoms (those implied by the sequence but not represented in the coordinates) and initialize entity- and instance-level annotations (see the [glossary]() for more detail on our composable naming conventions)

-We have found `atomworks.io` to be useful to a general bioinformatics and protein design audience; in many cases, `atomworks.io` can replace bespoke scripts and manual curation, enabling researchers to spend more time testing hypothesis and less time juggling dozens of tools and dependencies.
+We have found `atomworks.io` to be generally useful to a broad bioinformatics and protein design audience; in many cases, `atomworks.io` can replace bespoke scripts and manual curation, enabling researchers to spend more time testing hypothesis and less time juggling dozens of tools and dependencies.

 ---